nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![image](images/AlertsAllSequenceDiagram.png)

-All constructors for the command classes are called right before the relevant `run()` methods, as in `new XXXCommand().run()`.
+All constructors for the command classes are called right before the relevant `run()` methods, as in `new XYZCommand().run()`.
 These are not shown in the diagram for simplicity.

 The `alerts all` command is passed into the `parser` class's `parse` command, which invokes the `parseAlertsCommand` method.